codesandbox/docs/packages/projects-docs/pages/learn/setting-up/tasks.md

     // keep track of the task even if the command changes "<task-id>": {
-      "name": "Install Dependencies", // this is shown in the UI "command": "yarn" // the command to run in a shell },
+      "name": "Install Dependencies", // this is shown in the UI "command": "yarn", // the command to run in a shell "restartOn": {
+        "files": ["yarn.lock", "**/package.json"], // File globs that trigger this task to restart "branch": true, // restart this task when creating a new branch/fork }
+    },
     "<other-task-id>": {
       "name": "Build Project",